rscheiwe/gradient-fastapi/README.md

 #### Note on File Structure and Current Endpoints:

-A "relic" endpoint is found at `gradient > api > routes > crawler_content_routes`, which should be treated as a skeleton endpoint for templating.
+A "relic" endpoint is found at `gradient > api > routes > content_routes`, which should be treated as a skeleton endpoint for templating.

 #### Note on Docs: